eoghanmckee/hound/README.md

 ## Running Hound

-1. First setup your `config.json` file with all the required usernames and passwords.
+1. First setup your `config.json` file with all the required usernames, passwords, API keys etc.
 2. From the command line: `$ docker-compose up --build`
 3. Navigate to [http://localhost:8080/](http://localhost:8080/)